 - Squeeze the zucchini to get rid of any extra liquid.
 I did this in a nut milk bag, but you can also use layers of cheesecloth.

-- In a large bowl combine the zucchini, leeks, eggs, panko, salt, paprika, and pepper.
+- In a large bowl combine the zucchini, green onions, eggs, panko, salt, paprika, garlic powder, and pepper.